MAKING HUMANITY MULTIPLANETARY.

 SpaceX was founded under the belief that a future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.
 Today SpaceX is actively developing the technologies to make this possible, with the ultimate goal of enabling human life on Mars.

-- Bachelor’s degree in physics or an engineering discipline.
+- Bachelor’s degree in electrical, mechanical, aerospace engineering, or other engineering field

 PREFERRED SKILLS AND EXPERIENCE: